YazoSh/http-server/README.md

 to host your stuff

-runs on port 5000 on default if available use -p PORT to specifie port
+runs on port 5000 on default if available use -p PORT to specifie a port

-work on all POSIX  systems, hopefully
+works on all POSIX  systems, hopefully